Hot and Cold Spots? Learn How to Balance the Temperatures in Your Las Vegas Home

 Air balancing is an important part of regular HVAC maintenance which can minimize uneven temperatures and maximize your comfort and energy savings.
 We recommend you take these steps at the beginning of each season.
 This process can easily be completed without the help of a technician.
 In fact, since proper “air balancing” can take a few days, it is best done by someone in the home.

-The following handy guides can help you get your system properly balanced for each season:
+The following in-depth guide can help you get your system properly balanced for each season:

 - Set your thermostat to a temperature of 76-78 degrees.
 Even if this is not the ideal temperature you would like – it is an ideal range for testing as it allows you to feel slight changes in temperature, so you will know when to make adjustments.